anaseto/harmonist/README.md

 You can build a native ASCII version from source by using this command:

 + `go get -u git.tuxfamily.org/harmonist/harmonist.git`.

+or using the github repos:

++ `go get -u github.com/anaseto/harmonist`.

 The `harmonist` command should now be available (you may have to rename it to remove the `.git` suffix).